frvillegas/frvillegas.github.io/content/writing/on-randomness.md

 I picked up *Orden som formade Sverige* by Elisabeth Åsbrink in Italian at the Minerva bookstore in Trieste.
-The literal translation of the title is *The words that shaped Sweden* and has actually been translated to English as *Made in Sweden: Made in Sweden: 25 ideas that created a country* but I am reading it in Italian (*Made in
-Sweden: le parole che hanno fatto la Svezia*).
+The literal translation of the title is *The words that shaped Sweden* and has actually been translated to English as *Made in Sweden: 25 ideas that created a country* but I am reading it in Italian (*Made in Sweden: le parole che hanno fatto la Svezia*).

-The book consists of short chapters discussing some event of the history of Sweden, centered around language or culture in some way, ordered chronolgically.
+The book consists of short chapters discussing some event of the history of Sweden, centered around language or culture in some way, ordered chronologically.
 I found the style, pace and perspective in each topic fascinating.

 There is the amazing story mentioned in passing (in Chapter 1) of